 Should I upgrade to a paid VPN for Edge?

 If you rely on VPN for work, frequent streaming, or need reliable, fast performance, upgrading is often worth it.
 Paid plans reduce data caps, increase server options, and improve security features.
-Does hotspot go through vpn and route tethered devices on iPhone and Android: a practical guide

 Can I use a VPN extension for more than one device?